 What does this mean?

 Permanent 4WD is when power is constantly sent to all wheels irrespective of the driving conditions.
 You do not have the option to drive it in 2H by removing it from 4H.
-A permanent 4WD makes use of a special component called a viscous coupling that allow power to be sent to both front and rear.
+A permanent 4WD makes use of a special component called a viscous coupling that allows power to be sent to both front and rear.
 This component allows for varying rotational speeds which eliminates drivetrain binding.

 So how do you know if your Jeep has 4WD?

 One way to tell is by looking at the gear shifters.
 If you are missing a second usually smaller low-range or 4H gear shifter, you have a 2WD jeep.
 You can also tell by looking underneath the vehicle.
 If you are missing a transfer case, which is connected to the transmission, you have a 2WD.
-Also, if you only have a rear drive-shaft, it’s a 2WD.
+Also, if you only have a rear driveshaft, it’s a 2WD.
 Those are the most obvious ways to differentiate if your Jeep is a 2WD or a 4wd.

 Your Jeep is a 2WD is it is missing the following: